- My VU Benefits (enrollment website)

-Long-Term Disability Insurance
+2026 Long-Term Disability Insurance

 Long-term disability insurance (LTDI) provides income replacement if you become disabled and are unable to work for six months or longer.
-The benefit is administered by MetLife and pays 60 percent of your annual base benefits rate, up to a maximum monthly benefit of $33,000 for faculty and staff.
-The LTDI benefit also includes a 10% monthly contribution to your retirement account if you are a participant in the Vanderbilt University Retirement Plan
+The benefit is administered by New York Life and pays 60 percent of your annual base benefits rate, up to a maximum monthly benefit of $33,000 for faculty and staff.
+The LTDI benefit also includes a 10% monthly contribution to your retirement account if you are a participant in the Vanderbilt University Retirement Plan.

 Long-Term Disability Base Coverage

 Vanderbilt provides long-term disability insurance base coverage which replaces 60% of your annual salary up to a maximum benefit of $1,200 a month.
-This coverage up to $24,000 of your annual salary.
+This covers up to $24,000 of your annual salary.
 To receive full coverage which replaces 60% of your full annual salary, you must enroll in LTDI buy-up coverage.

 Long-Term Disability Buy-up Coverage

-The long-term disability insurance buy-up coverage along with the base coverage would replace 60% of your annual salary, up to a maximum benefit amount of $33,000 a month.
+The long-term disability insurance buy-up coverage, along with the base coverage, would replace 60% of your annual salary, up to a maximum benefit amount of $33,000 a month.

 You may opt out of the LTDI buy-up coverage at any time.
-If you wish to enroll at a later date, you will be required to complete a Statement of Health form for MetLife to prove your good health and insurability, and you may be denied coverage.
+If you wish to enroll at a later date, you will be required to complete a Statement of Health form for New York Life to prove your good health and insurability, and you may be denied coverage.

 You are not eligible to participate in the LTDI buy-up coverage if your annual base pay is less than $24,000.